PanicAtTheKernl/YetAnotherBypassMod/README.md

-# YetAnotherBypassMod (YABM) 🌟
+# YetAnotherBypassMod (YABM)

-## Discover Every Minecraft Server – Your Way! 🐾
+## Explore Minecraft Servers Freely and Safely

-Minecraft can be a bit picky about which servers you can visit. **YABM** makes server exploration **fun, safe, and totally under your control**.
-Offline, custom, educational, or just quirky – if you want to check it out, you can!
+**YetAnotherBypassMod (YABM)** allows players to access a wide range of Minecraft servers, including offline, custom, educational, or experimental servers.
+This mod is designed to enhance your multiplayer experience by providing greater control and flexibility.

-**Perfect for:**
+**Ideal for:**

-* Curious tinkerers who love custom servers 🛠️
+* Players who enjoy freedom!
-* Players frustrated by confusing “blocked” messages 😸
+* Users seeking to bypass server restrictions
-* Anyone who wants **full control and fun** in multiplayer 🎮
+* Anyone looking for a more versatile multiplayer experience

-> No hacks.
-No tricks.
-Just pure, joyful server exploring! ✨
+> Access servers seamlessly and responsibly.

 ---

-## Play Responsibly 🌈
+## Usage Guidelines

-YABM isn’t officially endorsed by Mojang or Microsoft.
-That’s okay!
-Just remember to respect the [`Minecraft EULA`](https://www.minecraft.net/en-us/eula) and have a good time exploring.
-Be kind, curious, and adventurous!
+YABM is not officially endorsed by Mojang or Microsoft.
+Please adhere to the [`Minecraft EULA`](https://www.minecraft.net/en-us/eula) and use the mod responsibly to ensure a safe and enjoyable experience.

 ---

-## Building YABM 🛠️
+## Building from Source

-Gradle keeps building simple and tidy.
+YABM uses Gradle for a streamlined build process.

 ### Requirements

-* Java 21 JDK or newer ☕
+* Java 21 JDK or newer
-* Git 🐙
+* Git

-### Compiling from Source
+### Compilation Instructions

 ```bash
 git clone https://github.com/PanicAtTheKernl/YetAnotherBypassMod.git